 The school building maintains a long-term lease with Culver City USD.
 The building is maintained by Echo Center/Echo Horizon School.
 Health and safety are monitored by Echo Center/Echo Horizon School.
-The school went through a major renovation nineteen years ago, with additional renovations nine years ago.
-The playgrounds were also upgraded at that time with a recent upgrade in July 2015 and July 2016.
+The school went through a major renovation twenty-one years ago, with additional renovations eleven years ago.
+The playgrounds were also upgraded at that time with recent upgrades in July 2015 and July 2016.
+We made acoustic accommodations to the auditorium fall 2017.
 The needs of the students, technology and educational advances drive the renovations and improvements of the building.
 Maintenance regarding external/internal cosmetics (painting, carpeting, flooring, etc.) is monitored yearly.
 The facility is considered to be good repair in terms of safety, cleanliness, and adequacy of space.
 There are no current plans or need for changes to the facility.
 It currently meets the needs of the school/program.